Ibrahim Mahudhee

-Ibrahim Mahudhee Hussain (born 22 August 1993) is a Maldivian professional footballer who plays as a striker for TC Sports Club and the Maldives national team.
+Ibrahim Mahudhee Hussain (born 22 August 1993) is a Maldivian professional footballer who plays as a striker for Maziya S&RC and the Maldives national team.

 Club career

 He started his football career at his boyhood club F.C.
 Habeys, leading them to glory in various tournaments in which he played.
 This lead him to represent S. Feydhoo at Zone level in Minivan Championship, before joining TC Sports in 2017.

 International career

 Mahudhee was first called up for Maldives national football team in March 2017 for 2019 AFC Asian Cup qualification match against Palestine at home, but was on bench as an unused substitute.
 He made his debut against Palestine on 14 November 2017, in the 2019 AFC Asian Cup qualification match away from home.
 He came in as a 66th minute substitute for Ahmed Rizuvan.

 International goals

 Scores and results list Maldives' goal tally first.